State Department's silence gives others an opening

 The State Department didn't respond to requests for comment for this story.

-Mixed messages stymy communication
+Mixed messages stymie communication

 To date, the President and his Cabinet have given mixed messages on issues like the US commitment to NATO, support for Asian allies, the approach to Russia and how to pursue peace between Israelis and Palestinians.